-3.3 Quantification of different pathways' contributions
+3.3 Quantification of different pathway contributions

 As mentioned above, there is complexity in the cause of the ΔP{OH} .
 In this section, IRR is used to unravel important chemical reactions in changing P{OH} .
-The main sources of OH in the CB6 mechanism of CMAQ model include primary sources and secondary sources.
-Primary sources include the photolysis of O_3 (through the reaction $O(^1D)$ + H_2O , which will not always be explicitly stated in the following), HONO, and H_2O_2 , and ozonolysis of some alkenes.
-The secondary source is mainly the reactions HO_2 +Y (Y=NO, O_3 , etc.).
+The main sources of OH in the CB6 mechanism of the CMAQ model include primary sources and secondary sources.
+Primary sources include the photolysis of O3 (through the reaction O(1D)+H2O, which will not always be explicitly stated in the following), HONO, and H2O2, as well as ozonolysis of some alkenes.
+The secondary source is mainly the reactions HO2+ Y (Y = NO, O3, etc.).
 With halogen chemistry, an additional source, HOX photolysis, needs to be considered as HOI can be directly emitted and can be very rapidly cycled.
-The changes of P{OH} due to the change of all these sources (denoted as ΔP{OH_XX} in the following where XX is clear from the context) based on IRR analysis are quantified.
-According to the IRR results, we only focus on the main three changes (photolysis of O_3 and HOX, and the reaction HO_2 +Y) (Fig. 3a-c).
-Since the changes of other sources are ignorable (Fig. 3d), we do not show them individually.
-We denote the halogen-induced change of these sources as pathways by which halogens influence OH and therefore there are three main pathways through which marine-emitted halogens influence P{OH} , i.e., P{OH_O1D} , P{OH_HO2} , and P{OH_HOX} .
+The changes in P{OH} due to the change in all these sources (denoted as Δ P{OH_XX} in the following, where XX is clear from the context) based on IRR analysis are quantified.
+According to the IRR results, we only focus on the main three changes (photolysis of O3 and HOX, as well as the reaction HO2+ Y) (Fig. 3a-c).
+Since the changes in other sources are ignorable (Fig. 3d), we do not show them individually.
+We denote the halogen-induced change in these sources as pathways by which halogens influence OH, and therefore there are three main pathways through which marine-emitted halogens influence P{OH}, i.e., P{OH_OID}, P{OH_HO2}, and P{OH_HOX}.